lpancescu/debian-desktop/README.md

 ansible-playbook -K local.yml
 ```

-That's all, you can now reboot the system.
+The changes will take effect the next time you boot the system.